Bierbaum Pepper Farm is a host with Harvest Hosts. However, there are some limitations and restrictions to keep in mind.

 I love talking about my goats, gardening, homesteading, my journey, your journey.
 I have met such beautiful and diverse people doing this.
 I have learned from my guests in so many ways with memories that I will cherish forever like sharing dinner, wine, pina coladas, singing around the camp fire, getting to try Turkish sausages, etc.

-Unfortunately I’ve also had reasons to regret opening up my home to people.
-Please don’t be one of those reasons when I invite you here.
+Unfortunately I’ve also had reasons to regret opening up my home to people, which is why I have to create this page at all.
+Please don’t be one of those reasons when I invite you to my home.

 The rules for reserving a spot with Harvest Hosts are on my Harvest Host Profile.
 Please follow the instructions on the profile to reserve a spot.
 I will ONLY provide further information if you contact me through Harvest Host using the instructions provided.